joagre/ratatoskr/README.md

 label label       ; A jump label.
-This is a meta instruction. push value        ; Pushes a value onto the stack. pushs <string>    ; Pushes a string value onto the stack. pop               ; Removes the top value from the stack. dup               ; Duplicates the top value on the stack. swap              ; Swaps the top two values on the stack. load sp|fp        ; Copies a value from the stack, using a relative
+This is a meta instruction. push value        ; Pushes a value onto the stack. pushs <string>    ; Pushes a string value onto the stack. pop               ; Removes a value from the stack. dup               ; Duplicates the value on the stack. swap              ; Swaps two values on the stack. load              ; Copies a value onto the from an offset relative
-                  ; sp or fp offset, to the top of the stack.
-The ; offset is expected to be on the stack. store sp|fp       ; Updates a value on the stack using a relative sp ; or fp offset.
-The new value and the offset are ; expected to be on the stack.
+                  ; the frame pointer given as a value on the stack. store             ; Updates a value on the stack in a position given ; by as an offset relative to the frame pointer, and ; with the value on top of tyhe stack.
+                  ; new value is alsand the offset are ; expected to be on the stack.
                   ; from the stack.
 add               ; Pops two values, adds them, and pushes the result.